saurav3199/CTF-writeups/RITSEC/README.md

 Here is the [image file](https://drive.google.com/file/d/1l00nP1t8t7kWrwYXkt8JQFaHGw_eEcC-/view?usp=sharing)

 And the fact I am noob , I was thinking if starting bits is PNG then ending should be 'IEND'.So I base64 encoded it and added some padding if you know how base64 works the string was `JRU5E` then searched it in `tcp.stream eq 1`  and found it.
-So I copied some of the data from there and found this :
+So I copied some of the data from there and base64 decoded it :

 ![base64](scripts/chunkdecode.png)